djones1040/SALTShaker/docs/configuration.rst

        Filters exceeding this are excluded.
 Default: 0.01.
    * - ``spectra_cut``
      - float
      - Minimum median S/N for including spectra.
-Default: 0 (no cut).
+Default: 0 (no cut), but this is recommended.
    * - ``filtercen_obs_waverange``
      - float float
      - Observed-frame wavelength range (Angstroms) for filter central wavelengths.